isc-projects/kea/doc/sphinx/arm/agent.rst

 with the mandatory ``type`` parameter which selects the authentication.
 Currently only the basic HTTP authentication (type basic) is supported.

-The ``realm`` authentication parameter is used for error message when the basic HTTP authentication is required but the client is not authorized.
+The ``realm`` authentication parameter is used for error messages when the basic HTTP authentication is required but the client is not authorized.